bshoshany/thread-pool/README.md

 It is common practice to create a global `BS::synced_stream` object, so that it can be accessed from anywhere in the program, without having to pass it to every function that might want to print something to the stream.
 However, if you also have a global `BS::thread_pool` object, you must always make sure to define the global `BS::synced_stream` object **before** the global `BS::thread_pool` object, for the reasons explained in the warning above.

 Internally, `BS::synced_stream` keeps the streams in an `std::vector<std::ostream*>`.
 The order in which the streams are added is also the order in which they will be printed to.
 For more precise control, you can use the member function `get_streams()` to get a reference to this vector, and manipulate it directly as you see fit.

-### Synchronizing tasks with `BS::counting_semaphore` and `BS::binary_semaphore`

-The thread pool library provides two utility classes, `BS::counting_semaphore` and `BS::binary_semaphore`, which offer versatile synchronization primitives that can be used to synchronize tasks in a variety of ways.
-These classes are equivalent to the C&plus;&plus;20 `std::counting_semaphore` and `std::binary_semaphore`, respectively, but are offered in the library as convenience polyfills for projects based on C&plus;&plus;17.
-If C&plus;&plus;20 features are available, the polyfills are not used, and instead are just aliases for the standard library classes.

-Since `BS::counting_semaphore` and `BS::binary_semaphore` are identical in functionality to their standard library counterparts, we will not explain how to use them here.
-Instead, the user is referred to [cppreference.com](https://en.cppreference.com/w/cpp/thread/counting_semaphore).

 ## Managing tasks